The foundation of your experience.

 A Loyola education is about learning to understand the world as it is, so that we can work to make it better.
 It focuses on the values that shape our lives, so that we can free ourselves from prejudice and unexamined views.
 It inspires us to act and reflect critically on our actions, as we seek the creation of a more just world.

 The Loyola Core is the foundation of our holistic curriculum, deeply grounded in Jesuit values and the liberal arts and sciences.
-It’s designed to build students of competence, conscience, and compassion—so that you’ll graduate not just with a full understanding of knowledge in your discipline, but also able to think critically, exercise self-awareness, and commit to a life of learning and service.
+It’s designed to build students of competence, conscience, and compassion—so that you’ll graduate with a comprehensive knowledge of your discipline, while also learning to think critically, exercise self-awareness, and commit to a life of learning and service.

 The goal of the Loyola Core is to foster your competency in five key areas: